The group that represents small landlords

 SPOA has successfully stopped all subsequent efforts to bring rent control back, primarily in Boston and Cambridge.

 In 2003, Cambridge voters DEFEATED a rent control proposal in a citywide referendum.
-SPOA’s vigorous campaign convinced a landslide 61% of Cambridge residents to vote NO. The very city that once believed fervently in rent control, the city known to be ultra-liberal, was convinced by SPOA that rent control would harm the city and all its residential owners in one way or another.
+SPOA’s vigorous campaign convinced a landslide 61% of Cambridge residents to vote NO. The very city that once believed fervently in rent control, was convinced by SPOA that rent control would harm the city and all its residential owners in one way or another.
 Rent control also did not help tenants, as the neediest were steadily pushed out when well-off tenants monopolized their cheap digs.
 Meanwhile, the rent-controlled stock was steadily deteriorating under very low rents.